bunnyshell/templates/.bunnyshell/templates/express-react-postgres/README.md

 #### Working with code from the container

 When working directly with the files from the container, you need to disable the synchronization of files, by adding the option `--sync-mode none` to the command.
-Usually, since you'll be using your IDE to connect to the container, you will also want to pass in ``--no-tty`, to disbale leaving an SSH terminal into the container.
+Usually, since you'll be using your IDE to connect to the container, you will also want to pass in `--no-tty`, to disable leaving an SSH terminal into the container, but this is optional and depends on your preferences.

-You need to provide the *remote path*: the path where code files are located within the container (you can find this out from the `Dockerfile`, it's in the `WORKDIR` statement); for the `backend` application, it is `/usr/src/app/backend`.
+You need to provide the *remote path*: the path where code files are located within the container (you can find this out from the `Dockerfile`, it's in the `WORKDIR` statement); for the `api` application, it is `/usr/src/app/backend`.

 💡 The wizard will require this from you, but you can also provide it as an option, using `-r`.